Search California Business Entities

 Limited Liability Partnership (LLP)

 LLPs are typically business entities that engage in the practice of public accountancy, law, architecture, engineering, land surveying, and other similar professions.
-Entities that intend to provide services or facilities to a California-registered LLP involved in public accountancy or law, or to a foreign LLP usually also register under this business structure.
+Entities that intend to provide services or facilities to a California-registered LLP involved in public accountancy or law, or to a foreign LLP, usually also register under this business structure.

 Sole Proprietorship